Mastering Mobile UX Design is an ongoing thing.

 #8.
 Single-handed Operation

-As per Steven Hoober’s research, almost 85% of the users operate their phone with one hand.
-And with an increase in screen sizes of smartphones, especially with the launch of iPhone 6 and 6 Plus, iPhone 7 and 7 plus, accessing the screen has become all the more difficult these days.
+As per Steven Hoober’s research, almost 85% of the users operate their phones with one hand.
+And with an increase in screen sizes of smartphones, especially with the launch of iPhone 6 and 6 Plus, iPhone 7 and 7 Plus, accessing the screen has become all the more difficult these days.

 So, it has become really important for developers these days to design apps that could easily be accessed on larger screens with one hand.